-The main disadvantage to hydromulching is cost, which can be substantially higher than other methods, depending on the desired thickness.
+The main disadvantage to hydromulching is cost, which can be substantially higher than that of other methods, depending on the desired thickness.
 It takes between 1,500 and 3,000 pounds of cellulose mulch to cover an acre, along with 3,000 to 10,000 gallons of water to apply it properly.
 It costs between $500 and $800 per acre — a substantial investment.

 If you’re planting during optimal establishment periods, consider mulch for quick establishment.
 Mulch provides extra moisture retention during peak drying periods and protects new seedlings from heat stress and excess radiation.
 It also helps stabilize the soil, preventing erosion from thunderstorms, and protects against weed competition.

 Hydraulic planting of turfgrass

 Golf course contractors and superintendents are increasingly turning to hydroseeding or hydrosprigging to plant turfgrass.
 Hydraulic planting applies seed, fertilizer and mulch at the same time, eliminating secondary mulch applications for stabilization and moisture retention.
 Also, presoaked seeds and sprigs are considered more viable than dry-planting methods, giving quicker establishment.

 How much faster these techniques are is subject to debate.
 But it’s generally accepted that hydraulic planting can save up to a month in the turf development process, especially when done before or after optimal grassing periods.